kotlin-orm/ktorm/hexo-docs/source/en/connect-to-databases.md

 Here, we call the `connect` function with a closure in which we should generally create a connection.
 However, the `Connection` is an interface, this allows us to return a proxy object to Ktorm instead of a real connection.
 The proxy overrides the `close` function as no-op.
 In this way, Ktorm will always get the same connection object by calling the closure, and the connection are never closed in the whole App's lifecycle.

-## Global Object and Multi Databases
+## Global Object & Multi Databases

 The `Database.connect` function returns a new created `Database` object, you can define a variable to save the returned value if needed.
 But it's not necessary in general, because Ktorm will save the latest created `Database` instance automatically, then obtain it via `Database.global` when needed.